 Some leaks, such as those in the skimmer, can be fixed using pool putty.

-However, in some cases you may not be able to fix–or even find–a leak, and if that happens you’ll want to call in for reinforcements.
-Pool maintenance professionals can locate and repair any leaks and it’s definitely worth the few dollars spent to know you’ve had a surefire solution for the issue.
+In some cases, you may not be able to fix–or even find–a leak, and if that happens, you’ll want to call in for reinforcements.
+Pool maintenance professionals can locate and repair any leaks, and it’s definitely worth the few dollars spent to know you’ve had a surefire solution for the issue.